arthur-user/Envelope-Budgeting-API/README.md

 # Personal budget API

-A Node.js API using the Express framework in order to calculate the daily budget expenditure through the means of envelope budgeting.
+A Node.js API using the Express framework to calculate the daily budget expenditure through the means of envelope budgeting.
 Users are able to create, read, update, and delete (CRUD) their personal portfolios.

 ## Running the application: